US relief checks begin arriving as economic damage piles up

 — Millions of South Korean voters wore masks and maintained social distancing as they voted in parliamentary elections, with turnout surprisingly high.
 The government resisted calls to postpone the balloting, seen as a midterm referendum on President Moon Jae-in.

-— The death toll in Iran is probably almost twice the officially reported figure of almost 4,800 as a result of undercounting and because not everyone with breathing problems has been tested for the virus, a parliamentary report said.
+— The death toll in Iran is probably almost twice the official figure of almost 4,800 as a result of undercounting and because some patients were not tested for the virus, a parliamentary report said.
 The explosive allegation was buried in a footnote in the 46-page document.

+— With deaths and hospitalizations stabilizing or dropping on the Continent, Germany announced plans to let smaller shops reopen next week and school to resume in early May.
+France reported a decrease in the number of COVID-19 patients in the hospital for the time since the outbreak began in the country.

+—New York Gov. Andrew Cuomo said residents will be required to wear face coverings when they are near others, such as on the street or a subway platform.
+He said there will initially be no penalties for violating the measure.
+“It can be a mask.
+It can be a cloth.
+It can be a bandanna.
+Make it colorful.
+Make it advertising,” he said.
+“What’s the big deal?”

 Around the world, the economic damage from the effort to “flatten the curve” of infections has mounted alarmingly.

-Signifying a huge shift in consumer behavior, grocery store sales in the U.S. jumped nearly 26% as Americans stocked up on food and consumer goods to ride out the crisis, while auto sales plummeted by one-quarter and clothing store sales slid by more than half, the government reported.
+While grocery store sales in the U.S. jumped nearly 26% in March as Americans stocked up on food and other goods to ride out the crisis, auto sales plummeted by one-quarter and clothing store sales slid by more than half, the government reported.
 The category that mostly includes online shopping rose more than 3%.

 “With clear signs of panic buying of necessities and the fact that lockdowns were introduced only around the middle of the month means that far worse is to come in April and the second quarter more generally,” said Michael Pearce, an economist at the consulting firm Capital Economics.